-Further developments undertaken by the Proponent's design engineers have produced a design whereby the Weighing Assembly may be more conveniently located immediately adjacent to the MPC building rather than at the Quarry edge, as was earlier proposed and shown in Axis Drawing A101-4/F.
+Further developments undertaken by DADI's design engineers have produced a design whereby the Weighing Assembly may be more conveniently located immediately adjacent to the MPC building rather than at the Quarry edge, as was earlier proposed and shown in Axis Drawing A101-4/F.

-By locating the Weighing Assembly closer to the MPC building, the Proponent has improved the opportunities for inspection, testing and maintenance of it.
+By locating the Weighing Assembly closer to the MPC building, DADI has improved the opportunities for inspection, testing and maintenance of it.